Can you dig it?

 ASK ABOUT SCHEDULING A YOGA ADVENTURE OR GUIDED NATURE WALK FOR YOUR CHILD’S NEXT BIRTHDAY!

-Although much of our tribe is comprised of homeschooled children from different areas, we can also provide holistic education programs for established homeschool groups
+Although much of our tribe is comprised of homeschooled children from different areas, we also provide educational programs for established homeschool groups.
+Topics include various elements of outdoor education, environmental education, primitive skills for children, nature connection, as well as traditional pre-K through elementary subjects

 Development and facilitation of school and corporate orientation programs, individualized/tailored group programs, and programs specifically for sports teams